issiki/hexo-ruby-marks/README.md

 # hexo-ruby-marks

-Ruby character tag for Hexo.
+A plugin for Hexo.
+A `ruby` tag allows users to quickly and easily insert `<ruby>` snippets into their posts.

 ## Install
 via npm: